Content from Read case data

 base::plot(weekly_incidence, fill = "sex")

 Some of them include show_cases = TRUE, angle = 45, and n_breaks = 5.
-Give them a try!
+Try them and see how they impact on the resulting plot.

 Challenge 2: Can you do it?